Levi Fox: Other activities

-Fox held the position of Deputy Keeper of the Records of Stratford-Upon-Avon, and from 1949–91 he was a trustee of Harvard House, home to the mother of the founder of Harvard University.
-He also served as Chairman of the Board of Governors of the Stratford-upon-Avon Grammar School for Girls, and of King Edward VI School for Boys where the Levi Fox Hall, opened in 1997, is named in his honour.
+Fox held the position of Deputy Keeper of the Records of Stratford-Upon-Avon, and from 1949 to 1991 he was a trustee of Harvard House, home to the mother of the founder of Harvard University.
+He also served as chairman of the Board of Governors of the Stratford-upon-Avon Grammar School for Girls, and of King Edward VI School for Boys where the Levi Fox Hall, opened in 1997, is named in his honour.
 He was the founder Chairman of the Friends of the Guild Chapel of Stratford-upon-Avon, a position he held for 50 years during which time the crumbling structure of the building was comprehensively restored and beautified.

 He was an eminent local historian, and published extensively on the history of Stratford-upon-Avon and on the Midlands in general, serving for many years as secretary and general editor of the Dugdale Society.

 Personal life

 Fox and his wife Jane, whom he married in 1938, had three children.
 Two of whom were twin girls that worked at Barclays Bank in Stratford Upon Avon.

 He possessed entrepreneurial, organisational and communication skills and academic abilities.
 For example; on the night of 14 November 1940, when a German air raid destroyed much of Coventry, he took on the task of food distribution with great efficiency.

 Fox died 3 September 2006 at the age of 92 years.